 Exercises In Phase IIB:

-- Exercises during this phase will focus on maintaining full range of motion and patients are encouraged to lock the knee by shifting their weight to the ACL leg so the extension is full and knee if fully locked.
+- Exercises during this phase will focus on maintaining full range of motion and patients are encouraged to lock the knee by shifting their weight to the ACL surgery recovery leg so the extension is full and knee if fully locked.

 - Wall slides and heel slides are common exercises and stationary bike workouts are used to increase flexion.
 Once the patient has gained 120 of flexion they can use the box for moderate speed strengthening workouts.

 - As the patient progresses, other exercises in this stage might include wall squats, leg presses and calf raises, swimming, and core strengthening exercises or hip strengthening exercises using a band.

 - Patients will follow-up with their surgeon 3 weeks after surgery to check progress on fully extending the leg, ability to put full weight on the brace, active quad contraction, ability to perform straight leg raise and a minimal amount of less swelling.

 Usually by 6-8 Weeks After ACL Surgery patients should be able to have full flexion to 135 degrees, be able to consistently use the weight room and moderate speed strengthening training or agility and sport specific drills.
 Exercises in Phase III include daily core, back, and hip exercises to promote core stability and control.
 Static closed chain strengthening exercises including single leg squats and lunges focusing on good form then progressing to standing on an unstable platform.

 If you have questions about ACL Preservation or recovery contact Dr. Goradia with G2 Orthopedics and Sports Medicine or call (804) 678-9000 to get the relief you’ve been looking for!